readingcapital/readingcapital.github.io/volume-1/index.md

 The apparent contradiction is resolved by the purchase of a special commodity:
 *labour-power*.
 Labour-power, the ability to work, can be bought on the market.
 The value of this commodity is determined by the amount of socially-necessary labour to reproduce it, like for other commodities.
-Once it is bought it can made to produce more value than is needed to reproduce it.
+However, unlike other commodities the standard of reproduction of proletarians, and therewith the value of labour-power, is flexible and established in society ("moral element"), e.g. through class struggle.
+Once labour-power is bought it can made to produce more value than is needed to reproduce it.
 The use-value of labour-power is that it can create value.
 The riddle of surplus-value is solved.
 A money owner must find *free workers* on the market.
-Free in a double sense: free to sell their labour-power and free from the means of production which compels them to sell their labour-power.
+Free in a double
+sense: free to sell their labour-power and free from the means of production which compels them to sell their labour-power.

 Capital is hence confronted with the determinations of the labour process.